Sahra Wagenknecht: Economic policy

 In the 1990s, according to her companion Gregor Gysi, Wagenknecht supported communist theses such as those of Walter Ulbricht, before she "discovered" Ludwig Erhard's positions for herself, according to Gysi.
 Wagenknecht herself described her idea of a new economic policy in her 2013 book Freedom instead of Capitalism as "creative socialism".
 By this she meant a "market economy without capitalism" and a "socialism without a planned economy" and distanced herself from communism.
 In fact, Wagenknecht referred to the pioneers of ordoliberalism, whose ideas are otherwise more commonly represented in the Free Democratic Party (FDP).
 In 2013, during the financial and the European debt crisis, Wagenknecht proposed a debt cut and certain subsequent measures to end the euro crisis, while at the same time generating economic growth and regulating the financial markets.
 Business journalist Christian Rickens called this "arch-liberal at its core".
 In 2013, Der Spiegel editor Hauke Janssen saw clear differences between the arguments of Wagenknecht and the ordoliberal theory, for example on the topics of wage increases and unemployment; in his view, Wagenknecht "wrongly" appropriated Ludwig Erhard.

 Ahead of the launch of BSW in October 2023, Tagesschau noted that Wagenknecht's positions at that time emphasised "economic reason" and placed economic fundamentals before social welfare, comparing her stance to that of the conservative CDU and FDP.
 In an interview, she described her goals as combating inflation, encouraging small and medium enterprise and domestic technology development, and establishing stable trade with a wide range of partners.
-She previously rejected accusations that she sought to establish control bodies for various industries and cited as inspiration the ideas of economist Mariana Mazzucato, who was also considered a source for Robert Habeck (economics minister in the Scholz cabinet, December 2021 – May 2025) whom Wagenknecht frequently criticised.
+She had previously rejected accusations that she sought to establish control bodies for various industries and cited as inspiration the ideas of economist Mariana Mazzucato, who was also considered a source for Robert Habeck (economics minister in the Scholz cabinet, December 2021 – May 2025) whom Wagenknecht frequently criticised.

 In 2013, Wagenknecht rejected a return to the socialism of East Germany.
-In her view, public services such as housing, education, health, water and energy supplies, banks and key industries should be provided by the public sector in order to overcome "the dictates of returns and share prices".
+In her view, public services such as housing, education, health, water and energy supplies, banks and key industries should be provided by the public sector to overcome "the dictates of returns and share prices".